lucasimi/tda-mapper-python/README.md

-If you use **tda-mapper** in your work, please consider citing both the [library](https://doi.org/10.5281/zenodo.10642381), archived in a permanent Zenodo record, and the [preprint](https://doi.org/10.5281/zenodo.10659651), which provides a broader methodological overview.
+If you use **tda-mapper** in your work, please consider citing both the [library](https://doi.org/10.5281/zenodo.10642381), archived in a permanent Zenodo record, and the [paper](https://openreview.net/pdf?id=lTX4bYREAZ), which provides a broader methodological overview.
-We recommend citing the specific version of the library used in your research, as well as the latest version of the preprint.
+We recommend citing the specific version of the library used in your research, as well as the paper.
 For citation examples, refer to the [documentation](https://tda-mapper.readthedocs.io/en/main/#citations).